 The Company is party to a water services agreement with Antero Resources, whereby the Company provides certain water handling services to Antero Resources within an area of dedication in defined service areas in West Virginia and Ohio.
 The initial term of the water services agreement runs to 2035.
-Upon completion of the initial term in 2035, the water services agreement will continue in effect from year to year until such time as the agreement is terminated, effective upon an anniversary of the effective date of the agreement, by either the Company or Antero Resources on or before the 180th day prior to the anniversary of such effective date.
+Upon completion of the initial term in 2035, the water services agreement will continue in effect from year to year until such time as the agreement is terminated, effective upon an anniversary of the effective date of the agreement, by notice from either the Company or Antero Resources to the other party on or before the 180th day prior to the anniversary of such agreement.
 Under the agreement, the Company receives a fixed fee for fresh water deliveries by pipeline directly to the well site, subject to annual CPI-based adjustments.
 In addition, the Company also provides other fluid handling services.
-These operations, along with the Company's fresh water delivery systems, support well completion and production operations for Antero Resources.
-These services are provided by the Company directly or through third parties with which the Company contracts.
-For these other fluid handling services provided by third parties, Antero Resources reimburses the Company's third-party out-of-pocket costs plus 3%.
-For these other fluid handling services provided by the Company, the Company charges Antero Resources a cost of service fee.
+These operations, along with the Company directly or through third-parties with which the Company contracts.
+For these other fluid handling services provided by third parties, Antero Resources reimburses the Company's third-parties with which the Company contracts.
+For these other fluid handling services provided by the Company charges Antero Resources a cost of service fee.
+As of December 31, 2024, the Company had minimum future revenues for its cost of service fees of \$34 million to be received and recognized by the Company under the water services agreement during 2025 through 2031 related to unsatisfied performance obligations.